ethercards/ec-site-traits/_traits/114-free-ticket.md

 layout: trait
 ---

-## Free Ticket
+## Free Ticket Creation

 ![icon](/assets/images/trait-icons/{{page.image}})

-This trait gives you a free ticket to any raffle that takes place on the Ether Cards platform.
+This Trait gives you the ability to create a Ticket event on the Ether Cards platform for free.
+This card will have a limit to the number of times it can be used per month.

-The Ether Cards platform enables customizable gamifications for dynamic sales.
-The platform will launch with raffles, set-completion games, blind bags, and mystery boxes.
-Ether Cards will be doing its own raffles and partner projects will be able to launch raffles for collections they create on the platform and other items.
-When the gamification platform is fully developed, anyone will be able to host a customizable raffle of their own.
-Terms and conditions apply.
+<small>*Terms and conditions apply.</small>